CocoaPods/blog.cocoapods.org/_posts/2015-03-16-CocoaPods.org-Take-Two.md

 ]
 ```

 This gives enough metadata to start creating a page that represents the library with the kind of context that is specific to our community.
-In a lot of ways it can be better than the front page of the gitub repo because of this.
+In a lot of ways it can be better than the front page of the GitHub repo because of this.

 ## How it comes together